 Quantum Materials

-Quantum materials include materials where electronic or magnetic properties originate from nontrivial quantum mechanics.
-They are significant to the second quantum evolution that is related to modern technologies, e.g., quantum computers, quantum networks and memory devices.
-The Gui lab is mainly working on design and synthesis of NEW quantum materials, such as superconductors, magnetic topological materials, quantum spin liquids etc., starting from chemical perspectives (crystal structure, chemical bonding etc.).
-Moreover, connecting these new quantum materials with real-life applications (quantum computers, memory chips, heterogeneous catalysis etc.) is another potential direction of our research.
-We utilize a variety of experimental techniques, such as solid-state synthesis, crystal growth, powder/single crystal X-ray diffraction, powder/single crystal neutron diffraction, magnetic properties/electrical transport/heat capacity measurements etc. together with density-functional theory (DFT) calculations to achieve our research goals.
-Meanwhile, we aim to translate the physics of quantum materials into chemical language and bridge solid-state chemistry with other related fields.
+Quantum materials are significant to the second quantum evolution that is related to modern technologies, e.g., quantum computers, quantum networks and memory devices.
+The research in Gui lab is based on solid-state chemistry.
+We mainly work on design and synthesis of NEW quantum materials, such as superconductors, quantum spin liquids, magnetic topological materials etc., starting from chemical perspectives (crystal structure, chemical bonding etc.) and understanding the fundamental relation between the chemical components and physical properties.
+Moreover, connecting these new quantum materials with other applications (quantum computers, memory chips etc.) is another potential direction of our research.
+In long term, we hope to build feasible chemical design rules for these important materials.

-New Material Systems for Quantum Spin Liquid Candidates
+Topic#1.
+New Material Systems for Frustrated Magnetism and Quantum Spin Liquid

 So far, we greatly appreciate the funds from